 To edit a device, click on a device row.
 The Device Details dialog opens.

-Retiring a device
+Retiring a Device

-Adding One Devices
+Adding One Device

-Importing Many Devices
+Importing Multiple Devices

 - Column names are case sensitive.

-- Unrecognized columns will be ignored.
+- Unrecognized columns are ignored.